simonox/iot-backend/README.md

 * [InfluxDB](https://www.influxdata.com/): High-performance data storage
 * [Node-RED](https://nodered.org/): Flow-based development tool for visual programming and data flow automation

+## Architecture overview

+Data is collected by IoT devices, e.g. an ESP32 based power monitor.
+These devices *publish* their data via MQTT into a topic in a message broker.
+We use Eclipse Mosquitto as a MQTT message broker.

+Node-RED is used to read and transform or combine data and to implement more sophicsticated use cases like notifications or worksflow.
+Node-RED *subscribes* to topics in Mosquitto and can be used to save transformed data into a database.

+As our data is bases on time, we are using a *time series database* to store information.
+We used InfluxDB as this database.

+Dashboards can already be created in Node-RED, but to be more flexible (and include more options) we are using Grafana.
+Grafana reads data from our *database* and *other sources* (like CSV files on the Internet) and displays them in a nice dashboard.

 ## Prerequisites

 ### Docker